Page loading ... Please wait.

 Printer Friendly Page

 Aaah, Blueberry Buckle.
 Summer would not be the same without this old fashioned homey dessert.
-Who can resist soft and sweet blueberries sandwiched between a crunchy streusel and a buttery white cake?
-Growing up my mother would make blueberry buckle (recipe here) every summer with the blueberries we would pick during camping trips.
-She always made it in a square baking pan, cutting the buckle into small squares.
-Over the years I followed her lead and never thought to make it any other way.
-That was until I saw individual servings of blueberry buckle in Oprah's cookbook "The Oprah Magazine Cookbook".
-What a great idea.
-Everyone gets their own individual ramekin.
-Of course, blueberry buckle is absolutely delicious warm from the oven with a scoop of vanilla ice cream or softly whipped cream.
-However, if there are any leftovers, just refrigerate them and you might like to try eating the buckle cold when the streusel has turned wonderfully hard and crunchy.
-If blueberries are out of season you can also make a buckle with other berries, like raspberries and blackberries.
+It's hard to resist soft and sweet blueberries sandwiched between a crunchy streusel and a buttery sweet white cake.
+While normally it's baked in one large pan, and there is a recipe on the site done that way, for this recipe I decided to make individual servings.
+Blueberry Buckle is delicious warm from the oven with a scoop of vanilla ice cream or softly whipped cream.
+And if there are any leftovers, just cover and refrigerate, as it's also very good eaten cold when the streusel has turned wonderfully hard and crunchy.
+If blueberries are out of season you can also make a Buckle with other berries, like raspberries and/or blackberries.

 Have you ever wondered why this dessert is called a Buckle?
 I have, so I decided to look up "buckle" in the dictionary.
 The first definition given was for the clasp on your belt.
 No help there.
 But upon further reading, 'buckle' was also defined as "to bend, warp, bulge, or collapse" which, when you think about it, is exactly what happens to a blueberry buckle as it bakes.
 That is because, during baking, the baking powder in the cake causes the buckle to rise.
 But with all those blueberries and streusel on top of the cake batter, the cake rises unevenly, thereby giving it that 'buckled' look.